Investing Strategy Research

 Price / Tangible Book Value

 This metric compares a stock’s market value to the value of total assets minus liabilities and intangibles.
 A low ratio could mean that the stock is undervalued.
-However, it could also mean something fundamentally wrong with the company.
+However, it could also mean something is fundamentally wrong with the company.

 • Criteria: Lower is better